 Disclaimer: This post contains affiliate links.
-If you make a purchase I will receive a small commission at no additional cost to you.
+If you make a booking I may receive a small commission, at no additional cost to you.

 You can’t help but feel like you’re stepping back in time as you explore the unique and rugged landscape of this region.
 This is a place were you’ll come across more sheep than humans – off season anyway!
 As they lazily wander the roads it’s hard not to take your cue from them and just take your ease.